vagelisIlias/mecom/README.md

-## About M-ecom e-commerce e-shop Project
+## About mecom e-commerce online shop Project

 Creating a personal e-commerce project based on the Laravel 10x framework.
 The philosophy behind this project is to control everything with an Admin panel and vendor panel